remipichon/manifmaker/doc/markdown/service.md

 <a name="ServerUserService.propagateRoles"></a>

 ### ServerUserService.propagateRoles(userId, doc, fieldNames, modifier, options)
-About roles, we only add roles to the custom Users collection, **not** with the Roles library.
+About roles, we only add roles to the custom Meteor.users collection, **not** with the Roles library.
 This hooks is responsible to propagate roles to the
 Meteor.users linked account.

 **Kind**: static method of <code>[ServerUserService](#ServerUserService)</code>
-**Summary**: Users.after.update hook.
+**Summary**: Meteor.users.after.update hook.
 **Locus**: server

 | Param |